pptrgi/pptrgi/README.md

 - 🔭 I'm working on React, Node.js and JavaScript.
 - 🌱 I am currently learning Express.js
 - 💞️ I’m looking to collaborate with others on React and JavaScript
-- 🥅 2023 Goals: Contribute to Open Source projects.
+- 🥅 2023 Goals: Learn and contribute to Open Source projects.
 - 📫 Connect with me: LinkedIn | Twitter | Whatsapp

 <!---